 There is a free online version of Hemingway, which is just the editor.
 The APP costs just $19.99 for lifetime access to the software.

 The Hemingway Editor offers two modes: Write and Edit.
-Write mode is basic suggestions, using italics and bold.
-The Edit mode delves into the color coded suggestions.
+Write mode offers basic suggestions, using italics and bold.
+Edit mode delves into color-coded suggestions.

-Hemingway also analyzes your text to assess the grade level it is written at.
+Hemingway also analyzes your text to assess the grade level at which it is written.

 According to the creators of the Editor, the average American reads at a tenth-grade level.
 So, ensuring your writing is at or below this grade level will make it accessible to the average American.